rticommunity/rticonnextdds-examples/examples/connext_dds/persistent_storage/README_DATABASES.md

    - Install the correct version according to your system (32 bits vs 64 bits).
    - Make sure that the daemon is running (*mysqld.exe*).

-2. *RTI Persistence Service* requires the installation of the *MySQL ODBC 5.1* driver.
+2.*RTI Persistence Service* requires the installation of the *MySQL ODBC 5.1* driver.
 The driver is not bundled with the *MySQL server* and must be installed separately.